 A sports psychologist typically makes a salary of ₹589,581 as they start out but can make a promising sum of around 24 Lacs per year !

 9. Education Psychologist

 An education psychologist fills any possible gaps that are left behind within the schooling system in so far as the education of a student is concerned.
 There is tough competition and stress in the education industry, this begins from the nursery to higher education.
 Today, everyone wants to get the best out of the equation for career growth and personal advancement.

 We have earlier seen that there are school psychologists and counsellors who serve to hold students’ anxieties as well as their fears, which may in part be triggered by the school.
 An education psychologist, however, makes sure that a child’s intellectual growth is taken care of.

-Often, a school system doesn’t allow for certain minds to grow at the rate that they will grow the best – and this is where an education psychologist will be far more helpful than a school psychologist or counsellor.
+Often, a school system doesn’t allow for certain minds to grow at the rate that they will grow the best – and this is where an educational psychologist will be far more helpful than a school psychologist or counsellor.

 10. Child Psychologist